Farama-Foundation/ViZDoom/scenarios/README.md

 ## DEFEND THE CENTER
 The purpose of this scenario is to teach the agent that killing the monsters is GOOD and when monsters kill you is BAD.
-In addition, wasting amunition is not very good either.
+In addition, wasting ammunition is not very good either.
 Agent is rewarded only for killing monsters so he has to figure out the rest for himself.

 Map is a large circle.
 Player is spawned in the exact center.
 5 melee-only, monsters are spawned along the wall.
 Monsters are killed after a single shot.
 After dying each monster is respawned after some time.
-Episode ends when the player dies (it's inevitable becuse of limitted ammo).
+Episode ends when the player dies (it's inevitable because of limited ammo).

 __REWARDS:__
 +1 for killing a monster